troclaux/notes/aws.md

   - vpc flow logs
   - dns logs

-## Health Dashboard
+## Health Dashboard (Your Account – Personalized View)

-> global service that provides personalized alerts and remediation guidance for aws outages that might impact your aws account or resources
+> provides personalized alerts and remediation guidance for aws outages that might impact your aws account or resources

-- shows status and availability of your aws resources
-- can be used to subscribe to an RSS feed to be notified of the status of all aws service interruptions

-### service health (public view)

-- shows
-  - all regions
+- global service
-  - all services health
-  - historical information for each day

-### your account (personalized view)

 - provides
   - alerts and remediation guidance when AWS is experiencing events that may impact you
   - personalized view into the performance and availability of AWS services you are using
   - relevant or timely information to help you manage events in progress
   - proactive notification to help you plan for scheduled activities
   - aggregate data from entire AWS Organization
+  - subscription to an RSS feed to be notified of the status of all aws service interruptions

+### Service Health Dashboard (Public View)

+- shows
+  - all regions
+  - all services health
+  - historical information for each day

 ## Infrastructure Composer (out-of-scope)